eebasso/WarpX/Docs/source/usage/parameters.rst

 Overall simulation parameters
 -----------------------------

-.. fv:var:: authors
+.. pp:param:: authors
     :type: `string`
     :comment: e.g. ``"Jane Doe <jane@example.com>, Jimmy Joe <jimmy@example.com>"``

     Authors of an input file / simulation setup.
     When provided, this information is added as metadata to (openPMD) output files.

-.. fv:var:: warpx.used_inputs_file
+.. pp:param:: warpx.used_inputs_file
     :type: `string`
     :default: ``warpx_used_inputs``

     Name of a file that WarpX writes to archive the used inputs.
     The context of this file will contain an exact copy of all explicitly and implicitly used inputs parameters, including those :ref:`extended and overwritten from the command line <usage_run>`.

-.. fv:var:: warpx.gamma_boost
+.. pp:param:: warpx.gamma_boost
     :type: `float`

     The Lorentz factor of the boosted frame in which the simulation is run.
 (The corresponding Lorentz transformation is assumed to be along ``warpx.boost_direction``.)